oroinc/documentation/user_guide/channel_guide.rst

 an outlet for retail and small wholesale in Dallas.
 Recently they have launched a Magento store, where the users can order any amount of goods.
-Along with numerous benefits, this diversified approach has brought some challenges such as the need to control customer relations at many end-points, keeping in mind that some of the customers or representative thereof may reach the company at different grounds.
+Along with numerous benefits, this diversified approach has brought some challenges such as the need to control customer relations at many end-points, keeping in mind that some of the customers may reach the company at different grounds.

 John&Sons need three Channels.

 1.

-Factory sales are of business-to-business nature, so we have created a B2B Type Channel named *Factory*.
+Factory sales are of business-to-business nature, so we have created a Channel of B2B Type named *Factory*.

 As we want to keep track of potential and actual opportunities and sales and keep the customer communications within the same sales process, we have kept all the entities added to the list by default.
-We have also created and added a custom entity *Subcontract*
+We have also created and added a custom entity *Subcontract*, that keep details of final customer and general contractor in cases when the factory is subcontracting.

 .. image:: ./img/channel_guide/Screenshots/channels_entity_select_custom.png

-The entity instances represent a case when the factory is subcontracting and along with other details, contain End Customer and Principle Contractor field that are many to one relations for a B2B customer entity instance.

 The entity was created as an example in the \:ref:`Entity Management Guide <user-guide-entity-management-guide`>\.